 Clean rooms are enclosures designed to facilitate sensitive research, fabrication and other operations that must take place in the absence of dust, moisture and other airborne contaminants.
-Clean rooms systems were first developed in response to the needs of the aerospace and microtechnology industries in the early 1960s.
+Clean rooms systems were first developed as a type of environmental test chamber in response to the needs of the aerospace and microtechnology industries in the early 1960s.
 As those and other high-tech disciplines like bio-technology and medical research developed, and as products and research subjects became smaller, airborne contaminants became increasingly disruptive.
 The rigidly controlled environments with which these professionals began to surround their work came to be known as clean rooms.

 All clean room designs are intended to provide a workspace in which factors like airborne dust, variable air temperature and pressures, moisture and other atmospheric conditions can be carefully controlled.
 All of the different possible clean room constructions allow professionals a range of workspace possibilities.
 They range from strict Class 100 clean rooms to less rigidly controlled portable clean rooms and modular clean rooms.
 As more and more operations came to rely on clean rooms, regulatory authorities and standards-setting organizations classified clean rooms according to their capacity for removing contaminants.
 Class 1,000 clean rooms, for example, employ clean room supplies that are unlikely to release fibrous contaminants.
 The standards for clean room equipment used in Class 10,000 clean rooms are less strict; they can often feature soft walls and are used for less sensitive applications.
 Read More…

 The measure of clean room cleanliness is the number of air pollutants that can be found in an air sample.
 Many clean rooms are not intended to be completely sterile environments.